S-JEA: Stacked Joint Embedding Architectures for Self-Supervised Visual Representation Learning: Empirical Results

 \subsection{Linear Evaluation}

 We evaluate using linear evaluation the quality of representations learnt during self-supervised pre-training of each ResNet-18 encoder on CIFAR-10 and STL-10 datasets for 200 epochs and 300 epochs respectively.
 During this procedure we train a linear classifier on top of the frozen, pre-trained encoder networks after each stack individually for 200 epochs (300 epochs for STL-10) this is aligned with the linear evaluation protocol described in \cite{bardes2021vicreg, grill2020bootstrap}.
-Specifically, we discard the projector for the encoder we are evaluating and when evaluating stacked encoders the subsequent encoders are also frozen.
-More details regarding implementation are given in the supplementary material.
+Specifically, we discard the projector for the encoder we are evaluating, and when evaluating stacked encoders the subsequent encoders are also frozen.

 Table \ref{tab:linear} reports the top-1 accuracy (\%) and K-Nearest Neighbour ($k$-NN) accuracy (\%) by comparing our method and the baseline non-stacked approach.
 Our results are reported as the average over 3 randomly initialised runs on the frozen encoder networks.
 We observe from the results that S-JEA outperforms base VICReg on both datasets, for linear evaluation and $k$-NN.
 For CIFAR-10 it is demonstrated that stacking the encoders provides a reasonable performance improvement over baseline VICReg, with stack 0 performing comparatively as expected.
 We can visually observe from t-SNE plots in Figure \ref{fig:tsne_cifar} that the first encoders CIFAR-10 representations (Figure \ref{fig:svic0pretrain}) are largely similar to the baseline VICReg model (Figure \ref{fig:vicpretrain}), whilst the representations of the subsequent stacked encoder exhibit strong sub-clusters within the semantic clusters (Figure \ref{fig:svic1pretrain}).
 This phenomena is discussed in more detail in \ref{sec:viz}.
 Interestingly for STL-10 we observe that stack 0 encoder outperforms the subsequent stack, we conjecture as to why we observe this peculiarity in the following sections.